Evertras/gopong/README.md

 A simple game of multiplayer Pong in HTML with a Go server backing it.

+## Running

+`make run` will generate static content into the build and run the server.

+If you don't have `make`, do `go run ./cmd/gopong/main.go` to run.
+You'll need to do `go generate ./lib/static/` beforehand if you make any changes in the `static` folder.

 ## Playfield

 The playfield is an X/Y coordinate system where positive X points to the right and positive Y